Lately we’ve had more and more enquiries from pet owners asking if our Ascophyllum nodosum Seaweed is good for their

 The fact is periodontal disease is bad news for dogs.
 It causes bad breath and can be painful.
 And expensive!
 And just as in humans, poor dental health in animals can be linked to diseases of the heart and other organs.

 But the good news is that YES!
-Ascophyllum nodosum Seaweed is proven to improve the health of your dog’s teeth and help with bad breath.
+Ascophyllum nodosum Seaweed is proven to improve the health of your dog’s teeth, remove plaque and help with bad breath.

 This was proven in a study*, published last year, in which 60 dogs were studied over 90 days.
 One half were given a placebo kibble and the other half were given a kibble that contained .05 of a gram of Ascophyllum nodosum.

 All the dogs had their teeth professionally cleaned before starting the study.

 The study found that “The consumption of edible treats containing Ascophyllum nodosum efficiently decreased plaque and calculus accumulation in the investigated dogs.
 Dogs treated with Ascophyllum nodosum also exhibited significantly lower concentrations of VSC and better oral health status than those in the placebo-control group.”

 We all know how expensive a trip to the vet can be - depending on the size of your dog it can cost more than $100 to have tartar cleaned and even more for removals.